 Traditionally, Roma have been known in every country as entertainers, whether they were acrobats, bear trainers, musicians, or dancers.
-Roma musicianship in particular has had a wide influence, reaching classical music, flamenco, and jazz.
+Roma musicianship in particular has had a wide influence, reaching classical artists such as Liszt, Brahms, Dvorak, and of course, Bizet.
+The Roma trace their unique musical styles to Middle Eastern music, Jewish klezmer music, flamenco, and jazz.
 The Gipsy Kings are perhaps the most famous Roma musical performers.
 Other musical and non-musical performers claim that they were descended from Roma, among them Yul Brynner, Rita Hayworth, and Bob Hoskins.
 Carmen's skill at singing and dancing is quite true to her character.